+Reports for sections 95673(a)(7)-(11) shall be e-mailed electronically to CARB with the subject line “Natural Gas Underground Storage Reporting” to oilandgas@arb.ca.gov.

+Reports for sections 95673(a)(14)-(18) shall be e-mailed electronically to CARB at oilandgas@arb.ca.gov with the subject line “Remote Emission Detection Reporting.”

+Reports for section 95673(a)(20) shall be e-mailed electronically to CARB with the subject line “Delay of Repair” to oilandgas@arb.ca.gov.

+Reports for section 95673(a)(21) shall be e-mailed electronically to oilandgas@arb.ca.gov with the subject line "Vapor Collection System Maintenance Extension."

+Reports for section 95673(a)(22) shall be submitted as specified in Appendix D.

-Note: Authority cited: Sections 38510, 38562, 39600, 39601, 39607 and 41511, Health and Safety Code.
+Note: Authority cited: Sections 38510, 38562, 38566, 39600, 39601, 39607 and 41511, Health and Safety Code.
 Reference: Sections 38551, 38560, 39600 and 41511, Health and Safety Code.

 95674.
 Implementation

-Implementation by ARB and by the Local Air Districts
+Implementation by CARB and by the Local Air Districts

-The requirements of this subarticle are provisions of state law and are enforceable by both ARB and the local air districts where equipment covered by this subarticle is located.
+The requirements of this subarticle are provisions of state law and are enforceable by both CARB and the local air districts where equipment covered by this subarticle is located.
 Local air districts may incorporate the terms of this subarticle into local air district rules.
-An owner or operator of equipment subject to this subarticle must pay any fees assessed by a local air district for the purposes of recovering the district's cost of implementing and enforcing the requirements of this subarticle.
+An owner or operator of equipment subject to this subarticle shall pay any fees assessed by a local air district for the purposes of recovering the district's cost of implementing and enforcing the requirements of this subarticle.
 Any penalties secured by a local air district as the result of an enforcement action that it undertakes to enforce the provisions of this subarticle may be retained by the local air district.

-The ARB Executive Officer, at his or her discretion, may enter into an agreement or agreements with any local air district to further define funding, implementation and enforcement processes, including arrangements further specifying approaches for implementation and enforcement of this subarticle, and for information sharing between ARB and local air districts relating to this subarticle.
+The CARB Executive Officer, at his or her discretion, may enter into an agreement or agreements with any local air district to further define funding, implementation, and enforcement processes, including arrangements further specifying approaches for implementation and enforcement of this subarticle, and for information sharing between CARB and local air districts relating to this subarticle.

-Implementation and enforcement of the requirements of this subarticle by a local air district may in no instance result in a standard, requirement, or prohibition less stringent than provided for by this subarticle, as determined by the Executive Officer.
+Implementation and enforcement of the requirements of this subarticle by a local air district shall in no instance result in a standard, requirement, or prohibition less stringent than provided for by this subarticle, as determined by the CARB Executive Officer.
 The terms of any local air district permit or rule relating to this subarticle do not alter the terms of this subarticle, which remain as separate requirements for all sources subject to this subarticle.

-Implementation and enforcement of the requirements of this subarticle by a local air district, including inclusion or exclusion of any of its terms within any local air district permit, or within a local air district rule, or registration of a facility with a local air district or ARB, does not in any way waive or limit ARB's authority to implement and enforce upon the requirements of this subarticle.
+Implementation and enforcement of the requirements of this subarticle by a local air district, including inclusion or exclusion of any of its terms within any local air district permit, or within a local air district rule, or registration of a facility with a local air district or CARB, does not in any way waive or limit CARB's authority to implement and enforce upon the requirements of this subarticle.
 A facility's permitting or registration status also in no way limits the ability of a local air district to enforce the requirements of this subarticle.

 Requirements for Regulated Facilities